balch/lander/README.md

 ### Introduction
 *Hello KMP World.*

-I have been developing software for a loooong time and have always searched for the elusive _write once, run everywhere_ solution that works for me.
-Kotlin is one of my fave languages of all time, I really enjoy Coroutines and Flows, and am starting to wade eagerly, but cautiously into the rising Compose tide.
-All the new build tools, plugins, libraries, and general support have me really excited to see what unfolds in this space.
+I've been coding for a while and have always searched for the elusive _write once, run everywhere_ solution that works for me.
+Kotlin is my fave language and I really enjoy Coroutines and Flows.
+I'm also starting to wade eagerly, but cautiously, into the rising Compose tide.
+All the new build tools, plugins, libraries, and general support have me really excited to see what comes next.

-I also wanted to check out AI and saw the Junie release and figured why the hell not.
+I also wanted to dabble with Vibe Coding so when Junie was released, I said why the hell not!?!
 I got my hands on a new Macbook Pro, dusted off my GitHub account, and fired up Android Studio to give Junie a try (that got me close).

 I had much better success with IntelliJ IDEA, AI Assistant, and the Junie plugins.
 I started up a new KMP app and told Junie what I wanted to build (a video game, of course).
 I was kind of amazed when it wrote the first set of guidelines.
 After a few guideline tweaks, I asked Junie to build something.

-It (relatively quickly) built a couple of screens, basic app nav, a rudimentary physics engine, and some ViewModels.
+It built a couple of screens, basic app nav, a rudimentary physics engine, and some ViewModels.
 Things kind of worked, but I then stashed the code, tweaked the guidelines some more, and gave it another run (or two).
 The next day I ran out of cloud credits.